SNEKA03/Final_App_AndroidClubTask/README.md

 - Sweta: Integrating the API with the App,generating the code and creating the mainscreen
 - Sneka: Styling,login Screen code ,quotes
-- Ruthrapriya: Buttons, Icons, Navigation
+- Ruthrapriya: Buttons, Icons, Navigation,merging of screens

-T

  ThinkUp App - Quote generator